balanced/balanced-docs/api/rev1/api/accounts.rst

 Accounts
 =========

-An ``Account`` is a funding instrument resource which are able to store a balance internally within the Balanced system.
+An ``Account`` is a funding instrument resource which is able to store a balance internally within the Balanced system.

 Accounts are created only by the Balanced system.
 Only one account type